 Keith R. Harris, Ph.D. has served as a member of our Board of Directors since June 2015 and has served as chairman of our Board of Directors since February 2018.
 Dr. Harris is a London-based investment banker and financier with a 35-year career as a senior corporate finance and takeover advisor.
 Since 1999, Dr. Harris has been the chairman of Keith Harris & Associates, a sports and financial consulting firm.
 Dr. Harris previously served as Chief Executive Officer of HSBC Investment Bank from 1994 to 1999 and Seymour Pierce Holdings Limited, a subsidiary of which, Seymour Pierce Limited, was acquired in a pre-paid administration under United Kingdom ("U.K.") law in 2013.
-Dr. Harris currently serves on the boards of directors of Rural Broadband Solutions plc and Semper Fortis Esports plc.

-Dr. Harris received a B.Sc. in business and economics (1st Class Honours) from the University of Bradford and a Ph.D. in Economics from the University of Surrey.
+Dr. Harris currently serves on the boards of directors of Rural Broadband Solutions Holdings (private), Semper Fortis Esports plc, Global Connectivity PLC and vTv Therapeutics Inc. Dr. Harris received a B.Sc. in business and economics (1st Class Honours) from the University of Bradford and a Ph.D. in Economics from the University of Surrey and in October 2022 became an Honorary Professor of Durham University.
 Our Board of Directors believes that Dr. Harris' financial knowledge and experience qualifies him to serve as a member of our Board of Directors.